sarthak-jain37/Pokemon-Game/README.md

 # Future Enhancements

-1. Adding the concept of PP so the stronger moves aren't used excessively.
-2. Implementation of Accuracy and Evasion.
+1. Implementation of Accuracy and Evasion.
-3. Addition of Special Attack and Special Defense stats.
+2. Changing the model to a 6 v 6 battle to add more depth.